elcolin/ft_irc/README.md

 As you can see above, and especially for the second parameter, the function requires a structure: This new structure is needed to store the address of the client trying to connect.

     int sockfd --> the listening socket
-    struct sockaddr *restrict addr --> where are client's address will be stored socklen_t *restrict addrlen --> as an argument will be passed the size of the structure, but will contain the actual size of the address on return
+    struct sockaddr *restrict addr --> where the client's address will be stored socklen_t *restrict addrlen --> as an argument will be passed the size of the structure, but will contain the actual size of the address on return

 returns -1 if an error occurs